 Other popular speeches include

 What is it like being a young woman thrust into the world of high-profile violent offenders?
 From walking into a maximum-security prison at the start of her career aged twenty-one.
 To becoming a prominent Forensic Psychologist.
 Kerry describes the pressure and pitfalls of delving into the darkest recesses of the human psyche.
 She talks with candour and humour about what interviewing serial killers, attracting stalkers and rejecting the advances of sex offenders teaches you about the nature of what it means to be human.

 Supreme Self-Esteem: How to Be ‘Flawsome’

-Faced with a barrage of images and messages from society and the media telling us who, what, and how we should be, it is unsurprising that feeling unworthy is commonplace.
-Men and women tend to experience crises of confidence differently and therefore this talk is specifically adapted to the gender, age and likely concerns of the audience.
-Whether addressing the rise of Imposter Syndrome among high-achievers, or the increasing tendency for women to confuse what they look like with who they are, Kerry gives you the tools necessary to get over your own inner barriers to supreme self-esteem.
+With the power of social media it is unsurprising that feeling unworthy is commonplace.
+After all we are are sent a barrage of images and messages telling us who, what, and how we should be.
+However men and women tend to experience crises of confidence differently.
+Therefore this talk is specifically adapted to the gender, age and likely concerns of the audience.
+She addresses the rise of Imposter Syndrome among high-achievers.
+Or she can discuss the increasing tendency for women to confuse what they look like with who they are.
+Certainly Kerry gives you the tools necessary to get over your own inner barriers to supreme self-esteem.

 ‘Is There a Psycho In Your Life?’
 2011

 ‘The Dark Side of the Mind?’
 2019